tpolischuk/bad-plugin-challenge/README.md

 5. Jump to Whatever Button: Add a button that jumps to wherever on the page.
 6. Add an element to the page that makes the whole thing scroll sideways, just a little bit.
 Bonus points if it only does it only does it at night (PST Timezone).
 7. Broken Link Maker: find all the links to a specific domain and break em.

+To contribute, fork this project, and start as simple as you'd like, or consider using a plugin template like this one: https://github.com/devinvinson/WordPress-Plugin-Boilerplate/